On the Weight Spectrum of Rate-Compatible Polar Codes: Number of minimum-weight codewords in QUP and Wang-Liu shortened polar codes

 The determination of the number of minimum-weight codewords in the Wang-Liu shortened polar codes can be directly inferred from the analysis developed for QUP codes.

 \begin{theorem} Let $f$ be a codeword with $wt(f) = 2^{m-r}$.
 Then $|T_S(2^{m-r},Y_i)| = P_f( 2^{m-r}, i)$ for all $1\leq i\leq N$. \end{theorem}

 \begin{proof} For Wang-Liu shortening, a codeword $\bm{c}$ in $T(f)$ is not shortened if and only if $\bm{c}_{[2^m-i,2^m-1]}=0$.
-In other words, it must have weight $2^{m-r}$ after the last $a$ bits punctured.
+In other words, it must retain its original weight $2^{m-r}$ after the last $a$ bits punctured.

-The theorem is a direct consequence of the symmetry: puncturing the last $i$ bits yields the identical weight spectrum as puncturing the first $i$ bits through the affine transformation $x_t\to x_t +1$ for all $1\leq t\leq m$ . \end{proof}
+The theorem is a direct consequence of the symmetry: puncturing the last $i$ bits yields the same weight spectrum as puncturing the first $i$ bits through the affine transformation $x_t\to x_t +1$ for all $1\leq t\leq m$. \end{proof}